 a variety of foods, such as nonfat dry and evaporated milk; juice; oats and

 ready-to eat cereal; rice and pasta; peanut butter; dry beans or peas; canned

 meat, poultry or tuna; and canned fruits and vegetables.
-Sixty-seven of Ohio’s
+Eighty-one of Ohio’s

 88 counties participate in CSFP.